forge42dev/Remix-Dev-Tools/README.md

 ### Detached mode

 Detached mode allows you to un-dock the Remix Dev Tools from the browser and move it to a separate window.
 This is useful if you want to have the dev tools open on a separate monitor or if you want to have it open on a separate window on the same monitor.

+### Embedded mode

+Embedded mode allows you to embed the Remix Dev Tools in your application.
+This is useful if you want to have the dev tools open in a particular page in your application only or you want to place it somewhere in the UI where it makes sense for your application.

 ## Getting Started